jamie-anson/MIse-en-place/mise-en-place-output/context-cards/formatter.md

 ### `class MarkdownFormatter`

-**Summary:** The class MarkdownFormatter is used for formatting text in Markdown syntax.
+**Summary:** This class is likely used to format text in Markdown syntax.

 **Signature:** `class MarkdownFormatter { ... }`

 **Methods:**

 - **`format`**
-  - **Summary:** This method formats an analysis result and returns it as a string, specifying the source file path.
+  - **Summary:** This method formats an analysis result and returns it as a string, using the source file path as a parameter.
   - **Signature:** `public format(result: AnalysisResult, sourceFilePath: string): string`

 - **`formatClass`**
-  - **Summary:** This method formats a class information object into an array of strings.
+  - **Summary:** This method formats a given class information object and returns an array of strings.
   - **Signature:** `private formatClass(classInfo: ClassInfo): string[] { ... }`

 - **`formatFunction`**